Before You Open The Doors Think About Branding Your Business

 Interestingly, your brand can be more important than the product or services that you offer when it comes to your success and profitability.
 It’s what sets you apart from the pack and gives your work visibility.

 Here’s how it works.
 You venture into the marketplace to deliver something and hope to be paid for it.
-While you have unique gifts and talents that only you have because of your experience, education and perspective — you can still be seen by the marketplace in these different ways depending upon your approach.
+While you have unique gifts and talents that only you have because of your experience, education, and perspective — you can still be seen by the marketplace in these different ways depending upon your approach.
 The first is ‘Me Too’, the second is ‘Me Special’ and the third is ‘Me Only’, according to Jerry Foster of Big Brand Strategies.

 ‘Me Too’ doesn’t get you very far.
 You are an Imitator.
-That’s when what you have to offer is same old with everyone else.
+That’s when what you have to offer is same old as everyone else.
 You’re a dentist, a life coach, a broker — a role you play that many others play too.
 It’s old school thinking and you are in the commodity category, which yields slow sales and cashflow problems.
 People shop you for price and availability because if you’re not the cheapest or easiest, they have other options.

 The market does not see any discernible differences between you and the next guy, because branding is weak.
-You compete with look alikes, and the marketplace labels you as an Imitator, pretty much copying what is done elsewhere.
+You compete with look-alikes, and the marketplace labels you as an Imitator, pretty much copying what is done elsewhere.
 More importantly, this probably won’t be a lot of fun for you!

 ‘Me Special’ is the next rung up.
 You are an Improver.
 Here you may be connecting to what you have to offer that is special to the marketplace, but you are viewed as an only improving the same old-same old.
 I like to call it ‘putting a pink skirt on a pig’.
 In other words, not original but you put your own twist on it.
 This too won’t get you very far because you’re limited in how high your perceived value is in the marketplace.

 While this has the makings of a brand, it won’t have the currency of high brand value.
 There still will be others in the marketplace who can offer the nut of what you offer.
-While your product or service may provided a needed solution, it won’t be seen as the only solution that the consumer can find and purchase to meet a need.
+While your product or service may be provided a needed solution, it won’t be seen as the only solution that the consumer can find and purchase to meet a need.

 The place to land is ‘Me Only’!
 It should be obvious.
 Here you are an Innovator.
 The consumer needs you!
 And only you, because you have a unique set of steps, approach, product, formula – that will specifically address the consumer’s need.
 ‘Tecron’ in gasoline, unique paper towels that make it the ‘quicker picker upper’, or Martha Stewart’s answer to Perfection or Oprah’s, Living A Fulfilled Life.
 Here the experience and the promise engage the customer and describe the Brand.
 Your Brand is a way of blessing others through you.
-It’s a transparent energy that flows from your unique passion, gifts and talents through to the demand that is ready and willing for a solution.
+It’s a transparent energy that flows from your unique passion, gifts, and talents through to the demand that is ready and willing for a solution.

 You create a Brand to differentiate yourself and your offering in the marketplace.
 Then you go to the next step of marketing to get your offering noticed, and finally to selling your offering to get paid.
 These are distinct steps.
 It does not work to market something that you have not thought carefully about to Brand — this is like putting the roof on the house before you construct the foundation.